Taranaki Singer Songwriters Sound Bite Sessions - Centre City

 Sound Bite Sessions will offer an unparalleled opportunity to feast on both the soul and the senses, bringing the community together and building opportunities for original music in the local arts and entertainment scene.

-The Sound Bite Sessions season will feature 13 local artists over seven scheduled performances from May to November.
+The Sound Bite Sessions season will feature local artists’ performances on the first Saturday of every month.

 Crystal Starr